Invariants of relatively generic structures on normal surface singularities: Corollaries of the main results

-We will prove in some sense this theorem in much higher generality in a following manuscript, namely we will prove that the possible geometric genuses for a resolution graph is an interval of integers.
+In the following as another corollary we reprove the classification of the possible geometric genuses for a minimal, rational homology sphere elliptic resolution graph $\mathcal{T}$.
+We will prove in some sense this theorem in much higher generality in a following manuscript, namely we will prove that the possible geometric genuses for a rational homology sphere resolution graph is an interval of integers.

-Notice that from \cite{NNA3} we know that such a rational homology sphere elliptic graph contains a largest numerically Gorenstein subgraph $\mathcal{T}'$ such that if there are two singularities $\tX' \subset \tX$ corresponding to them, then $p_g(\tX') = p_g(\tX)$.
+Notice that from \cite{NNA3} we know that such a rational homology sphere elliptic graph contains a largest numerically Gorenstein subgraph $\mathcal{T}'$, such that if there are two singularities $\tX' \subset \tX$ corresponding to them, then $p_g(\tX') = p_g(\tX)$.